Welcome to the

 We still have the lofty goal of protecting the Gallatin Range.
 The Hyalite-Porcupine Buffalo Horn Wilderness Study Area is long over due for that protection.
 The Gallatin Forest Partnership is making a play to undercut the existing Hyalite Porcupine Buffalo-Horn Wilderness Study Area by reducing the size of wilderness, to set much of the existing prime wildlife habitat aside for recreation.
 We must shout loud and clear, once again, RECREATION IS NOT CONSERVATION!

-We've been in a period of time that demands our voice to speak out on behalf of wildlife, wilderness, and forest integrity.
+We're living in a period of time that demands each of us to use our voice to speak out on behalf of wildlife, wilderness, and forest integrity.
 The appeal to write letters to the Chronicle, Senators Tester and Daines needed more than ever.
 See how you can help by becoming an advocate below.

-We need to be mindful that one of the most fundamental environmental laws, we cherish today has just passed its 60 year old anniversary, The Wilderness Act.
+We need to be mindful that one of the most fundamental environmental laws, the Wilderness Act, has just passed its 60 year old anniversary.
 Have we taken this law for granted?
-How have we honored that legacy today?
+Are we still honoring that legacy today?
 When was the last time a piece of Montana wilderness legislation was passed before Congress?

 As the Cartoon suggests,